Automatically join items during Sync (split view)

 • The items must have the following naming convention: Split_[JoinedFileName]_[UniqueIdentifier]

 • You can use name you want for the [JoinedFileName] element, as long as it is consistent across all the items you want to join.
-This part becomes the name of the new, joined item.
+This part becomes the name of the new joined item (view) that's created.

 • The [UniqueIdentifier] goes after the second underscore to distinguish the individual files from each other.